X-Illuminati/glyphinator/doc/datamatrix.md

 ### ECC Handling
-This library implements only ECC 200, the newer version of Data Matrix, which uses Reed-Solomon error correction over the finite field 𝔽₂₅₆.
+This library implements only ECC 200, the newer version of Data Matrix, which uses Reed-Solomon error correction over the finite field 𝔽₂₅₆ with polynomial
+301.
 The `data_matrix` module automatically calculates these ECC bytes based on the byte array that is passed to it as an input.
 The implementation is supplied in